sayerhs/cpl/docs/source/user/configuration.rst

 .. confval:: caelus.caelus_cml.versions.version

-   A unique string identifier that is used to tag this specific instance of CML installation.
-Typically, this is the version number of the Caelus CML release, e.g., ``7.04``.
+   A unique string identifier that is used to tag this specific instance of OpenFOAM or CML installation.
+Typically, this is the version number of the OpenFOAM or Caelus CML release, e.g., ``10.04``.
 However, as indicated in the example CPL configuration file, users can use any unique tag to identify a specific version.
-If is identifier does not follow the conventional version number format, then it is recommended that the user provide a specific version in :confval:`caelus.caelus_cml.default` instead of using ``latest``.
+If this identifier does not follow the conventional version number format, then it is recommended that the user provide a specific version in :confval:`caelus.caelus_cml.default` instead of using ``latest``.

 .. confval:: caelus.caelus_cml.versions.path

    The path to the Caelus install.
-This is equivalent to the directory pointed by the :envvar:`CAELUS_PROJECT_DIR` environment variable, e.g., :file:`/home/caelus_user/projects/caelus/caelus-7.04`.
+This is equivalent to the directory pointed by the :envvar:`WM_PROJECT_DIR` or :envvar:`CAELUS_PROJECT_DIR` environment variable, e.g., :file:`/home/caelus_user/projects/caelus/caelus-10.04`.

 .. confval:: caelus.caelus_cml.versions.build_option

-   A string parameter identifying the Caelus build, if multiple builds are present within a CML install, to be used with CPL.
+   A string parameter identifying the OpenFOAM or Caelus build, if multiple builds are present within a CML install, to be used with CPL.
 This is an **expert** only option used by developers who are testing multiple compilers and build options.
 It is recommended that the normal users let CPL autodetect the build option.

 .. confval:: caelus.caelus_cml.versions.mpi_root

-   Path to the MPI installation used to compile Caelus for parallel execution.
+   Path to the MPI installation used to compile OpenFOAM or Caelus for parallel execution.
 By default, CPL expects the MPI library to be present within the project directory.

 .. confval:: caelus.caelus_cml.versions.mpi_bin_path